 The Legal 500 UK 2014 names Volterra Fietta to its list of leading international arbitration practices.

-The American Lawyer ranks Volterra Fietta amongst the "Top 10 Arbitration Firms" in the world.
-The list is part of the Arbitration Scorecard 2013, a biennial survey that identifies the law firms handling the most high-stakes treaty and commercial arbitrations.
+The American Lawyer ranks Volterra Fietta in the top tier of arbitration firms in the world.
+Volterra Fietta was the only specialist law firm ranked in the top tier, with all the other firms being full-service, multi-office firms.
+The list is part of the Arbitration Scorecard 2015, a biennial survey that identifies the law firms handling the most high-stakes treaty and commercial arbitrations.

 Global Arbitration Review once again names Volterra Fietta as one of the 100 leading international arbitration practices in the 2014 edition of the GAR100.